fidelechevarria/fidelechevarria.github.io/_posts/2022-08-06-visual-based-human-computer-interaction.md

     <!-- <figcaption><p align="center"><b>Figure 1</b> - Faces</p></figcaption> -->
 </figure>

-In this context I have recently released [Lima](https://www.microsoft.com/store/apps/9PGL5GSN68JG), a Microsoft Windows application which allows control of the mouse cursor by detected head movement and voice commands using a standard webcam.
+In this context I have recently released [Lima](https://www.microsoft.com/store/apps/9PGL5GSN68JG), a Microsoft Windows application which allows control of the mouse cursor by detected head movement, facial expressions and voice commands using a standard webcam.
 There is room for improvement, and more efficient visual based control methods and interactive functionalities to come.
-The app is now freely available in Windows 10 and 11 through the Microsoft Store, with some premium functionalities.
+The app is now freely available for Windows 10 and 11 through the Microsoft Store, with some premium functionalities.
 Please feel free to contact at <fidel.echevarria@outlook.com> for any feedback or improvement suggestions if you find it useful.

 <script type="module" src="https://get.microsoft.com/badge/ms-store-badge.bundled.js"></script>
 <ms-store-badge